Skip to content

 Calculation Steps:

-1. Age-based decay: exp(-0.01 * age_days) — Exponential decay from creation timestamp
+1. Age-based decay: exp(-0.01 * age_days) — Exponential decay from creation timestamp (gentler than older rates to preserve mid-life memories)

 2. Access reinforcement: 1.0 if accessed within 24 hours, else exp(-0.05 * days_since_access)